Pompi2503/Pands-Weekly-tasks/README.md

  Python, Visual Studio and Jupyter notebook (for running interactively)

 ## Usage
-1.This program is a simple way to explore a famous unsolved mathematical problem.
+1. This program is a simple way to explore a famous unsolved mathematical problem.
 2. Enters a positive integer when prompted and the program outputs the sequence follwoing collatz rules.
 3. The sequence stops when 1 is reached.